ZjanPreijde/Java-Programming-Masterclass/README.md

 int a = 0; int b = a; a = 1; // -> a == 1, b == 0
 ```

-Though Strings are objects, the behave the same as primitive data types
+Though Strings are objects, they behave the same as primitive data types

 ```java
 String a = "a"; String b = a; a = "z"; // a == "z", b == "a"